Eiim/Chokistream/README.md

  * Layout doesn't work for file streaming or image sequence
  * Error "The muxer track has finished muxing" when ending file streaming.
 This is perfectly safe.
  * Similarly, "Socket closed" error when closing NTR is perfectly safe.
- * Bug with incorrectly-sized frames in ChirunoMod v0.2.1.
-This will be fixed in v2.0.1.